 - Develop a professional engineering identity

 Co-op is not required, although it is highly encouraged.
 Almost all students participate in co-op, with undergraduates typically completing two or three during their time at Northeastern.
-Co-op placements are full-time positions with compensation and are available domestically and globally.
+Most co-op positions are full-time roles with compensation and are available domestically and globally.

 Students are fully supported in preparing for and getting the most from their co-op experience.
 Each student is connected with an academic advisor, co-op coordinator, and if applicable, a global co-op coordinator.
 The student’s co-op coordinator will guide them through the co-op process and help to identify various positions that best match their skills and career interests.